Our Top Freelance Digital Nomad Business Tools

 With every site, app, and program requiring their own login and password, it’s difficult to remember them all.
 Not only that, but it’s not good practice to use the same password for multiple accounts and sites.

-$3.33 per month with Private Internet Access is great value to protect up to 5 devices simultaneously.
+Nord VPN is great value to protect our devices.
 Don’t forget that this works with phones, tablets, and computers.

-If you’re interested in using the same service we use, learn more by clicking the banner below.
+If you’re interested in using the same service we use, learn more about Nord VPN here.

 Zoom video chat

 We occasionally have remote team meetings with clients or colleagues on a project, and of course, we like to check in with family and friends when we’re abroad.
-For these online calls, we use video chat services like Zoom, FaceTime, Skype, WhatsApp, and Google Hangouts.
+For these online calls, we’ve used video chat services like Zoom, FaceTime, Skype, WhatsApp, and Google Hangouts.

 When we have a choice, our preferred video chat is Zoom.
 It’s proven to be more stable, less likely to drop the entire call if someone’s internet is slow.